-- See Developmental Disorders (PEDHD-19). - A pertinent evaluation including a detailed history, physical examination with a thorough neurologic examination, and appropriate laboratory studies should be performed prior to considering advanced imaging, unless the individual is undergoing guideline-supported scheduled follow-up imaging evaluation or request is from or in consultation with a neurologist or neurosurgeon who has seen the individual since onset of symptoms. - MRI Brain without and with contrast (CPT® 70553) can be performed to evaluate ataxia, hereditary ataxia, and slowly progressive ataxia. - If spinal etiology is suspected the following may be indicated: - MRI Cervical Spine (CPT® 72141 or CPT® 72156) and/or - MRI Thoracic Spine (CPT® 72146 or CPT® 72157) and/or - MRI Lumbar Spine (CPT® 72148 or CPT® 72158) - ➤ CT Head without and with contrast (CPT® 70470) or with contrast (CPT® 70460) is indicated for individuals who have a contraindication to MRI. - CT should not be used in place of MRI solely to avoid sedation in young children because MRI is superior for imaging the posterior fossa. - If there is a contraindication to contrast and a spinal etiology is suspected the following may be indicated: - CT Cervical Spine (CPT® 72125 or CPT® 72127) and/or - CT Thoracic Spine (CPT® 72128 or CPT® 72130) and/or - CT Lumbar Spine (CPT® 72131 or CPT® 72133) - CT Head without contrast (CPT® 70450) or without and with contrast (CPT® 70470) or MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is indicated for individuals with acute ataxia following significant head trauma. - Repeat imaging may be appropriate no more frequently than every 12 months when requested by a specialist or any provider in consultation with a specialist unless there are new signs or symptoms.
+- Ataxia refers to an abnormally ill-coordinated or unsteady gait for age.
+"Limb ataxia" refers to impaired coordination (for age) of limbs, especially arms.
+Developmental failure to acquire the ability to walk is a form of developmental delay, not ataxia. - See also Developmental Disorders (PEDHD-19) - A pertinent evaluation including a detailed history and physical examination with a thorough neurologic examination, should be performed prior to considering advanced imaging, unless the individual is undergoing guideline-supported scheduled follow-up imaging evaluation or request is from or in consultation with a neurologist or neurosurgeon who has seen the individual since onset of symptoms. - If spinal etiology of ataxia is suspected the following may be indicated - o MRI Cervical Spine (CPT® 72141 or CPT® 72156) and/or - o MRI Thoracic Spine (CPT® 72146 or CPT® 72157) and/or - o MRI Lumbar Spine (CPT® 72148 or CPT® 72158 o With Edition Spirie (Cr.
+1. 72140 0) Cr.
+1. 72130 Indications Imaging Studies ANY of the following:AtaxiaHereditary AtaxiaSlowly progressive ataxia ONE of the following: MRI Brain without and with contrast (CPT® 70553) OR MRI Brain without contrast (CPT® 70551 Suspected Spinal Etiology MRI Cervical Spine without contrast (CPT® 72141) OR MRI Cervical Spine without and with contrast (CPT® 72156)AND/OR MRI Thoracic Spine without contrast (CPT® 72146) OR MRI Thoracic Spine without and with contrast (CPT® 72157)AND/OR MRI Lumbar Spine without contrast (CPT® 72148) OR MRI Lumbar Spine without and with contrast (CPT® 72158)